zackhanni/soundslikesoma/_services/01-recording-studios.md

 $20/Hour

-$450-600/Month Unlimited Access
+Ask about day. week, or montly rates.

 Bring Your Own Computer and engineer.
 You can rent our space and equipment to do your own recording and production.

 Check out our Studio <a href="/services/10-gearlist" target="Gear List">Gear List</a> Gear List for details on available equipment

-(BYOC is bookable through either Studio A or B)
+(BYOC is bookable through either Studio B or C)

 - - -
 - - -